-If the aggregated dollar amount to acquire good or services is less than \$10,000, the Applicant may provide only one (1) quote if the price is considered to be reasonable.
+In cases where the aggregated dollar amount to acquire goods or services is less than \$10,000, and the price is considered reasonable, the Applicant may provide only one (1) quote if the price is considered to be reasonable.

-As a general rule, quotes for each eligible cost should contain information about taxes when applicable, if not excluded by local regulations; shipping and transportation costs, if applicable; as well as information about installation requirements and costs if and/or when applicable.
+As a general rule, quotes for each eligible cost should contain information about taxes when applicable.
+Also, if not excluded by local regulations; shipping and transportation costs, if applicable; as well as and information about installation requirements and costs if and/or when applicable.

-6.1.11 Grant Underwriting
+6.1.7 Grant Underwriting

 PRDOH follows HUD guidelines as the financial underwriting framework for evaluating the feasibility of project applications.
-PRDOH recognizes that different levels of review are appropriate to consider differences in the size and scope of a proposed project and, in the case of a microenterprise or other small business, to take into account the differences in the capacity and level of sophistication among businesses of differing sizes.
+PRDOH recognizes that different levels of review are appropriate to consider differences in the size and scope of a proposed project. and, In the case of a microenterprise or other small business, consider the differences in the capacity and level of sophistication differences among businesses of differing sizes.
 The objectives of the underwriting guidelines are to ensure all award Applicants meet the CDBG Underwriting Criteria of 24 C.F.R. § 570.209(a).
-As underwriter, the Subrecipient will ensure compliance with the underwriting criteria by assessing:
+As an underwriter, the Subrecipient will ensure compliance with the underwriting criteria by assessing:

-6.1.12 Table 5: Underwriting Criteria
+Table 5: Underwriting Criteria

-HUD Underwriting Guidance Program Underwriting Checks That project costs are reasonable Three (3) quotes on eligible costs will be required.
+HUD Underwriting Guidance Program Underwriting Checks That p Project costs are reasonable Three (3) quotes on eligible costs will be required.
 As an exception, two (2) quotes will be accepted for highly specialized equipment or service.
-If the aggregated dollar amount to acquire good or services is less than \$10,000, the Applicant may provide only one (1) quote if the price is considered to be reasonable.
-That all sources of project financing are committed If other funding sources are needed, applicant must provide proof of commitment of those funds.
+If the aggregated dollar amount to acquire goods or services is less than \$10,000, and the price is considered reasonable, the Applicant may provide only one (1) quote if the price is considered to be reasonable.
+That a All sources of project financing are committed If other funding sources are needed, the applicant must provide proof of the commitment of those funds .